 - Men will look at faces before a nude body.

 Why is this distinction important?
 Well, it goes back to knowing your audience…and giving them what they want.

 Tactic #2 – Optimize your images for search engines

 Okay, now that we have our images optimized for people…let’s optimize them for search engines.
 Follow these rules:

-- Compress images – Although you want to use larger images than smaller ones, the file sizes should be as small as possible.
-Make sure you compress your image file size and if you are unsure on how to do so, don’t worry as I cover that later in the post.
+- Compress images – Although you want to use larger images than smaller ones, file sizes should be as small as possible.
+Make sure you compress your image file size.
+If you are unsure how to do it, don’t worry as I cover that later in the post.

-- Limit the number of images per page – You don’t want to clog the page down with unnecessary images…so just select a few very relevant images.
+- Limit the number of images per page – You don’t want to clog the page with unnecessary images.
+So, just select a few very relevant images.